dominictarr/dat-table/README.md

 Sort the table by the given column and comparator.
 If a column is not provided, will sort by the first column.

+### Table#find(i?, test)

+search through rows until `test(row, j, table)` returns true. if `i` is provided, then find will only search through a single column.

+### Table.join (a, b)

+(note, a static method on the constructor, not on the instance)

+combines `a` and `b` into one table, joining on the first column. this is an inner join, and any rows that are not joined will be dropped. each value must also be unique.

+### Table#filterCols (cols)

+return a new table with the just the specified columns.
+This function can be used to drop or reorder columns.

 ### Table#toJSON()